-While Laikipia is known for its exclusive conservancies and the luxury camps and lodges within them, there are various budget options for anyone looking to explore without breaking the bank.
-Tamara Britten rounds up these six
+While Laikipia is now for its exclusive conservancies and the luxury camps and lodges within them, there are various budget options for anyone looking to explore without breaking the bank.
+Tamara Britten rounds up these six.

 1. Sieku Glamping

 Sieku has taken the concept of glamping – or glamorous camping – and made it Kenyan.
 These bell tents have snug beds with quilted duvets, fluffy rugs and views over the distant valley.
 With an enticing mess tent and a selection of places to chill out and stare at the view, there are plenty of places to while away your day.
 We particularly enjoyed the outdoor bathrooms and loos-with- a-view!

 Rates: 5,500 Ksh per double tent

 On the banks of the Burguret River, these rustic cottages overlook woodlands filled with an abundance of birdlife.
 They have two and three bedrooms, their own kitchen and deck, and are fully furnished complete with bed linen, towels and eco-charcoal.
 The cottages are equipped for self-catering or – with prior arrangement – meals can be served.
 Fun things to do here include fishing for rainbow trout, bird watching and relacing to the sounds of nature.

 Rates: 3,500 Ksh per person self catering, Plus 900 Ksh for a full English breakfast, and 1,500 for a two-course dinner.